 Maths at Hardwicke Academy

-At Hardwicke Academy, we foster positive ‘can do’ attitudes, believe all children can achieve in mathematics, and teach for secure and deep understanding of mathematical concepts.
+At Hardwicke Academy, we foster positive ‘can do’ attitudes, believe all children can SHINE and achieve in mathematics, and teach for secure and deep understanding of mathematical concepts.
 We use mistakes and misconceptions as an essential part of learning and provide challenge through rich and sophisticated problems before acceleration through new content.

 We aim for all pupils to: